armanic12/Telemarketing_Prediction_Model_Testing/README.md

-# Telemarketing Campaign Response Prediction
+# Telemarketing Campaign Response Prediction Modeling

 This project builds, optimizes, and evaluates predictive models to determine whether a prospective customer will respond positively to a telemarketing campaign.